rainmankim/powerbi_odbc_cloudera_impala/README.md

 ```
-Hi, in this repository, I am going to show you how to connect PowerBI and Cloudera Datalake Hue Impala.
+Hi, in this repository,
+I am going to show you how to connect PowerBI and Cloudera Datalake Hue Impala.

+There are two options.
+(1) ODBC-based Method
+(2) Impala Method

 Before we start, please go to Cloudera Websites to download ODBC Impala connectors.

 (HIVE is more robust for larger query but HIVE is slower than Impala.